More Than Pink Walk draws 3,000 attendees to Werner Park

-Breast cancer survivors and supporters attended the More Than Pink Walk in person over the weekend after the event took a two-year hiatus.
+Breast cancer survivors and supporters attended the More Than Pink Walk in person earlier this month after the event took a two-year hiatus.

 The walk is an annual fundraiser hosted by Susan G. Komen, a national group that focuses on helping breast cancer patients.